-The EMS Program Specialist is responsible for developing and coordinating didactic classes, clinical experiences, internships and other instructionally related activities for the PCC Emergency Medical Services (Basic, Intermediate, Paramedic) programs.
+The Emergency Medical Services (EMS) Program Specialist is responsible for developing and coordinating didactic classes, clinical experiences, internships and other instructionally related activities for the PCC Emergency Medical Services (Basic, Intermediate, Paramedic) programs.
 Incumbents in this classification are responsible for: ensuring that instruction and student evaluation are in compliance with Oregon Administrative Rules and state statutes; developing and enhancing curricula; writing and grading examinations; assisting in the development of class schedules; instructing; coordinating clinical and internship activities; developing evaluation rubrics for clinical and internship experiences and participating in program planning.

 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)